 For an outstanding member of the intercollegiate athletic program who has maintained an above average academic record.

-Margery Langshur Prize
+Margery Langshur English Prize

 For the highest academic achievement in English.